-Additionally, our traceability strategy helps mitigate potential risks to our supply chain that may result from climate change, weather disruptions, or political disruptions.
+Additionally, our traceability strategy helps mitigate the risk of supply chain disruptions that may result from climate change, weather, political actions (such as embargoes on Xinjiang, China), or regional conflicts.
 If a disruption were to occur, we generally have redundancies in place to help ensure that our supply chains are secure in order to continue to supply our customers.
-We endeavor to identify multiple growers, often in geographically diverse areas, and to use a combination of longer-term and short-term contracts to minimize the possibility of supply chain disruption to both Sensient and our suppliers.
+Our supply chain risk management program is designed to help us identify these strategic redundancies and other impact mitigation strategies.